hashicorp/boundary-plugin-aws/README.md

 ### Host Catalog

-The following `attributes` are valid on an Azure host catalog resource:
+The following `attributes` are valid on an AWS host catalog resource:

 - `disable_credential_rotation` (bool): If `true`, credential rotation will not be performed.
-See the Credential Rotation section above.
+See the [Credential Rotation](#credential-rotation) section above.
 - `region` (string): The region to configure the host catalog for.
 All host sets in this catalog will be configured for this region.

-The following `secrets` are valid on an Azure host catalog resource:
+The following `secrets` are valid on an AWS host catalog resource:

 - `access_key_id` (string): The access key ID for the IAM user to use with this host catalog.